-Research shows that a classic limited menu gives your restaurant an elegant eatery like the feel and increases sales of your expensive menu items.
-Since consumer behavior has been changing considerably for the past couple of years, restaurants are bringing menus sticking to one particular trend.
-Restaurants like Green Cafe in Gurugram, Harry Potter Cafe in Delhi, and several others have a limited menu, offering exclusive dishes while sticking to their theme.
+Research shows that a classic limited menu gives your restaurant an elegant eatery-like feel and increases sales of your expensive menu items.
+Since consumer behavior has changed considerably in the last couple of months, restaurants are creating a limited menu.

-Another famous instance of a successful limited menu is that of Starbucks.
-Along with a limited menu, the brand also changes their menus on a regular basis.
-For example, their ‘Pumpkin Spice Latte’ was included in the menu only for the fall season.
-The campaign was instantly successful, and customers loved the brand specifically for the items.
+Brands like Starbucks have adopted a limited menu and boast huge sales in spite of delivery orders.
+With a limited menu, the brand continues to bring changes in its menus on a regular basis.
+For example, their ‘Pumpkin Spice Latte’ is generally included in the menu only for the fall season.

 Here is an example of a limited menu:

 Top 5 Reasons Why A Limited Menu Would Work For Your Restaurant

 Here are the top reasons why having a limited menu will help you boost your profits.

 A study shows that having too many options in your restaurant menu drives away customers.
 An extensive menu gives customers the idea that your restaurant is choosing quantity over quality.
 Not only that, your kitchen operations are majorly affected if you keep a list of too many options.
 There are more chances of inconsistencies in taste and efficiency while trying to deliver to such a vast menu.

 On the other hand, a limited menu helps you improvise the menu, take special requests and considerations of the customer into account and thereby attract more customers.